rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 know.
 You always have to leave the door open.

 And so she said, "Oh, let me help you."
-And so she walked me over there and she said, "Mr. Rasmuson."
+And so she walked me over there and she said, "Mr.Â Rasmuson."
 And he said, "Yes."

 And she says, "Well, I have this young man to see you."
 And so, yeah, I was ushered in there and sat.
 "What can I -- what can I do for you,